Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Proposed Framework

 \subsubsection{Consistency}

-Model consistency in auto-regressive and probabilistic models like VLMs is a critical metric that assesses the stability and reliability of the model's outputs when presented with semantically-equivalent inputs.
-We use this as an additional evaluation metric for the second and third scenario.
-To evaluate the consistency, we compare the predicted geo-coordinates generated for variations of the same input (e.g., prompts or images), focusing on the agreement between predictions without considering ground truth coordinates.
-Consistency measures how closely the predicted coordinates align across variations, irrespective of their accuracy.
+Consistency measures the stability of a generative VLM's outputs across semantically-equivalent inputs, focusing on agreement between predictions irrespective of ground truth.
+We use this as an additional evaluation metric for Scenarios 2 and 3.

-Let \( p_i^j \) represent the predicted geo-coordinates for the \textit{j-th} variation of the \textit{i-th} location or prompt.
-For a given location or prompt \( i \) with \( V \) variations (e.g., day, sunset, night for images or semantically-equivalent prompts for text), we compute the error distance \( d(p_i^j, p_i^k) \) between each pair of predicted coordinates, where \( j \) and \( k \) index the variations and \( j \neq k \).
-The error distance for a pair of predictions is compared to a predefined threshold \( T \).
-The model is considered consistent for that pair if the error distance is below \( T \):
+Let \( p_i^j \) denote the predicted coordinates for the \textit{j-th} variation of a location or prompt \( i \), where \( j, k \in \{1, \dots, V\} \) index the \( V \) variations (e.g., day, sunset, night for images or semantically-equivalent text for prompts) and \( j \neq k \).
+The pairwise consistency indicator is: